cogawi/resume/resume.md

 ### Mechanical Engineer

-- Conducted trade studies on the use of a injection molded composite lattice structure in wind turbine blades.
+- Conducted trade studies on the use of an injection molded composite lattice structure in wind turbine blades.
 - Performed FEA in Ansys and hand stress analysis to determine blade deflection and optimal structural parameters of a lattice-based wind turbine blade.
 - Developed Python and MATLAB scripts for structural calculations and Ansys postprocessing.
 - Used NuMAD for 3D modeling of the wind turbine blade and OpenFAST to conduct aerodynamic simulations.